w3f/polkadot-wiki/docs/learn/learn-nominator.md

 :::info In the near future, Controller Accounts will be deprecated

-The concept of a controller account is very similar to that of a staking proxy: isolate the stash account but use its economic power and sign staking-related transactions on behalf of it.
+The concept of a controller account is very similar to that of a staking proxy: isolate the stash account but sign staking-related transactions on behalf of it.
 This is why there will be only proxies in the near future, as the controller is becoming redundant.
 Given this context, we recommend nominators start understanding what proxies are and how to use them.